brahianrosswill/ComfyUI-DGLS/README.md

 - **Purpose**: Background thread for automatic layer management
 - **Benefit**: Better overlap of transfers with computation
 - **Note**: If you're using a smaller model or one with a fast compute per layer, threading may be counter productive as the swap will lag behind the fast compute.
 Instead increase resident GPU layers and prefetch
+- **Note**: May not work with all models, Flux can sometimes have issues.
+May cause instability in some systems.

 **`cuda_streams`**
 - **Purpose**: CUDA streams for copy-compute overlap